 Follow this process when initiating new agreements to ensure appropriate support for the planned activity.

-- Discuss the initiative with your chair and/or dean to learn about applicable departmental or college policies for international collaborations and confirm their support.
+- Discuss the initiative with your chair and/or dean.
+Learn about departmental or college policies for international collaborations and confirm their support.

-- If the intent is to develop a new or modify an existing graduate degree or certificate, visit the Graduate School website for key considerations and guidelines.
+- If the intent is to develop or modify a graduate degree or certificate, visit the Graduate School for guidance about its degree/certificate review and approval process.

 - Include as attachments any relevant drafts or documents.

 - We strongly encourage the use of the UW agreement templates.
 Using alternate formats will significantly increase the time required to conclude the agreement.
-For copies of UW templates, please contact Cameron Frisch at firstname.lastname@example.org.
+OGA can provide copies of UW templates.

-- Incomplete agreement proposals will not be reviewed.
-OGA will respond within 10 business days.
-Some forms of agreement have additional requirements as part of the approval process.
-In these cases, OGA will provide additional instructions to the agreement sponsor.
+- OGA will respond within 10 business days.
+Incomplete agreement proposals will not be reviewed.
+If there are any additional requirements, OGA will provide additional instructions to the agreement sponsor.

-- OGA will provide a draft agreement created using a UW agreement template approved by the Office of the Attorney General.
+- OGA will provide a draft agreement created using a template approved by the UW Office of the Attorney General.